 Two more cancers that can cause back pain are prostate and ovarian.

-But don’t panic over reading this, because, as Dr. Winter pointed out, back pain not only is far more likely to have a benign cause, but back pain is American’s No. 1 non-fatal health problem!
+But don’t panic over reading this, because, as Dr. Winter pointed out, back pain not only is far more likely to have a benign cause (including after two years), but back pain is American’s No. 1 non-fatal health problem!

 Common Benign Causes of Back Pain